 New York Department of Environmental Conservation (DEC) Division of Environmental Remediation Hazardous Waste Management Program

 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

 • Rules.
-New York has adopted the federal regulations for universal wastes that were in effect prior to the federal revisions in August 2005 that added hazardous waste mercury-containing equipment to the list of materials regulated under the federal universal waste rules.
+New York has adopted the federal regulations for universal wastes that were in effect before the federal revisions in August 2005 that added hazardous waste mercury-containing equipment to the list of materials regulated under the federal universal waste rules.
 However, it is the New York Department of Environmental Conservation's (DEC) policy to follow and enforce the federal mercury-containing equipment regulations until they are officially included in the state's universal waste regulations.
-In 2005 New York added statutes regulating the management of "mercury-added consumer products" in the state.
-Some of the products covered by the 2005 state statutes (referred to by DEC as the Mercury-Added Consumer Products Law) can also be regulated as universal wastes.
-Although these statutes state that DEC shall promulgate regulations to provide for the proper storage, recycling, and disposal of the mercury-added consumer products, such regulations have not yet been issued.
+In 2005, New York added statutes regulating the management of "mercury-added consumer products" in the state.
+Some of the products covered by the 2005 state statutes (referred to by the DEC as the Mercury-Added Consumer Products Law) can also be regulated as universal wastes.
+Although these statutes state that the DEC must promulgate regulations to provide for the proper storage, recycling, and disposal of the mercury-added consumer products, such regulations have not yet been issued.
 Insofar as the requirements of the 2005 statutes are somewhat vague, handlers of these products should seek guidance from the DEC.

 In terms of managing lamps, the state's universal waste rules may be an attractive ...